Table of Contents

 In other words, unlike PTSD, the sufferer must have endured years-long constant narcissistic abuse from their caregivers or family members to develop CPTSD.
 It’s not like the abuse only happened once for someone to start living with Complex Posttraumatic Stress.

-Children, who grew up in an abusive home, feel more helpless and unable to escape and run away from their abusers.
-The longer they stay within the confines of their abusers, the higher the chances of developing Complex PTSD due to childhood trauma which will last until adulthood or beyond.
+Children who grow up in an abusive home feel more helpless and unable to escape and run away from their abusers.
+The longer they stay within the confines of their abusers, the higher the chances of developing Complex PTSD due to childhood trauma, which will last until adulthood or beyond.

-You know, kids as young as below four years old can’t support themselves financially.
-Let alone find a new safe home to live in peace.
-They are too preoccupied with surviving every minute, day, and night than caring for comfort.
+Kids as young as four years old can’t support themselves financially.
+Let alone find a new, safe home to live in peace.
+They are too preoccupied with surviving every minute, day and night than caring for comfort.
 So, their minds are too busy to think of other things than the ongoing abuse per se.

 Unfortunately, their parents or primary caregivers, who were supposed to give them the unconditional love they needed, were responsible for inflicting pain.
 There’s no single day when the abuse didn’t occur, and extend that to, let’s say, 20 years (when the child becomes an adult).